Nolan Gorman Player Props: Cardinals vs. Marlins

 Nolan Gorman At The Plate

-- Gorman has driven in a run in 26 games this year (35.1%), including 13 games with more than one RBI (17.6%).
-He has also driven in three or more of his team's runs in six contests.
+- Gorman has driven home a run in 26 games this season (34.2%), including more than one RBI in 17.1% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.